 Contractors did get a big surprise when they started working on the venerable carbarn and powerhouse at Washington and Mason.
 Originally built in 1887 and rebuilt after being destroyed in the 1906 earthquake and fire, it was found that the exterior brick walls were standing largely out of habit–there was no foundation to speak of.

 The plans called for keeping the exterior walls only for appearance’s sake, building a modern steel and concrete structure inside.
-Still, they had to devise and implement a fix for the problem.
+Still, they had to devise and implement a fix for the foundation problem, while staying within the schedule Mayor Feinstein was birddogging.

-The carbarn that emerged looked the same from the outside, but was completely new inside, from the cable winding machinery to a completely enclosed car storage area upstairs to better protect out-of-service cars (something the historic streetcars still lack).
+The carbarn that emerged looked the same from the outside, but was completely new inside, from the cable winding machinery to a completely enclosed car storage area upstairs to better protect out-of-service cars.

 On the street, 69 blocks of track were completely rebuilt with heavier rails and deeper flangeways, cable channels of concrete instead of rusted iron, and new pulleys with space-age components like Teflon for reduced friction.
-Curves were now banked, putting an end to the thrilling lurch around corners accompanied by the conductor’s yell, ‘cout [look out] for the curve!
+Curves were now slightly banked, putting an end to the thrilling lurch around corners accompanied by the conductor’s yell, ‘koutferdacoiv’ [look out for the curve]!

 The cars themselves got new, stronger trucks and improved brakes.
 A couple of cars were rebuilt; all were repainted.
 The Powell fleet received a new paint scheme derived from the 1888 Powell Street Railway livery.
 Car No. 3 was left in the Muni green and creme livery it had worn since the mid-1940s and dedicated to cable car savior Friedel Klussmann.
-(Later, some replacement Powell cars built for the fleet got other historic liveries.)
+(Later, more Powell cars received historic liveries they wore in previous eras, encouraged by our nonprofit.)

 The result: a smoother-running and safer cable car system.
-There were some problems with some of the newly engineered features.
-For example, the metal pulley cover plates made a racket when automobiles ran over them, waking neighbors.
-But these problems proved minor, given the scope of the task.
+While there were minor problems with some of the newly engineered features, such as metal pulley cover plates making a racket when automobiles ran over them, these were addressed.

 No question, though, that the cable car system couldn’t have gone on the way it was.
 It was the proverbial accident waiting to happen–perhaps a catastrophic accident that might have called the wisdom of preserving the system into question.
 The reconstruction project significantly lessened the chances of that happening.